Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. Paste the script by right-clicking in the **Administrator: Command Prompt** windows and press **Enter** to run it.

-   >**Note:** The window closes automatically after running the script.
+   >**Note**: The window closes automatically after running the script.

-   >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.
+   >**Note**: If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

 1. In the purview portal, in the left-hand menu, select **Devices** and if the device isn't displayed, please wait for a while.

-    >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.
+    >**Note**: If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

 ### Task 1.4: Install the extension for Chrome on your Windows devices